Architecture of London: Victorian domestic architecture

 In terms of the more extravagant houses built in London during the Victorian period, many were built in a more gothic influenced style than was the norm for smaller houses.
 A particularly notable example is The Tower House (1881) designed by the prominent Gothic-Revival architect William Burges as his personal home.
 Its interior is particularly notable, with ornate wall paintings and other medievalist features.
 It was described by the architectural historian J. Mordaunt Crook as "the most complete example of a medieval secular interior produced by the Gothic Revival, and the last" Another example of High Gothic used in a domestic context in London is Holly Village in Highgate (1865), a cluster of ornate gothic cottages set amongst private gardens.
 They were designed by James Cubitt and commissioned by the wealthy Victorian philanthropist Baroness Angela Burdett-Coutts.
 They somewhat mirror the format of many Victorians alms-houses, which were also built in a similar garden plan and in a gothic style, such as The Bruce Castle Almshouses in Tottenham (1871).
 In contrast, the few large houses built within central London during this period tended to retain a more classical style, a prominent example being Bridgewater House (1854) by Charles Barry, a significant example of Italianate architecture in London, which was somewhat influenced by the Italian Palazzos of the renaissance.

+A brick apartment block built by the Peabody Trust in Southwark.
+This early social housing was funded by philanthropists, in contest to the state funded social housing of the 20th-century.

 Largely as a result of the extremely rapid expansion of London's population in the 19th century, the living conditions for much of the working classes in Victorian London were extremely poor due to a lack of appropriately planned housing, intense overcrowding and poor sanitation.
 This was particularly prevalent in Inner and East London, with significant areas of these districts being regarded as slums, typically consisting of very dense late-18th and 19th century terraced housing.
 Local government took the crude approach of clearing such areas with little provision of replacement housing for the evicted occupants.
 Philanthropists and private companies in the form of the model dwellings companies such as the Peabody Trust made the most concerted effort to provide appropriate housing for London's poor, building homes intended to be affordable and provide good living conditions.
 These usually took the form of substantially sized brick tenement blocks around five to six stories high.
 While many were austere in design, other more decorative examples were built in the fashionable styles of the day such as Jacobethan and even Gothic-revival, with many such examples surviving in Inner London to this day.